aedgar777/maypole-flutter/SETUP.md

 ## Firebase Configuration Setup

-### 1. Environment Variables
+### 1. Environment Variables (Local Development Only)

+The project uses environment variables for **local development only**.
+CI/CD pipelines use GitHub Actions secrets instead and do not require `.env` files.

-The project uses environment variables to securely manage Firebase configuration.
-You need to create your own environment file:
+For local development, you need to create your own environment file:

 1. Copy the example environment file:
    ```bash